Esri/pyprt-examples/README.md

   <tr>
     <td>10</td>
     <td>This example demonstrates how an existing Scene Layer can be updated without having to touch any related Web Scenes.
 We use PyPRT to create a Scene Layer with a 3d visualization of the Swiss population density.
 We then recreate the Scene Layer with different visualization properties and show how the Web Scene updates automatically.</td>
-    <td>You might want to use the keyring package to store your credentials for arcgis.com.
+    <td><b>Example is not yet compatible with Python 3.12.</b> You might want to use the keyring package to store your credentials for arcgis.com.
 The example script will automatically pick them up.<br/>To store the credentials execute the following once in a terminal:<pre>$ python
 >>> import keyring
 >>> keyring.set_password("arcgis.com",
       "your_user", "your_password")</pre></td>